Socfin-KCD and Coviphama

 The plantations firmly believe that local community development involves the education of youngsters.
 Therefore, they constructed educational facilities for children of employees within the plantations, renovated neighboring schools and provided access to drinking water and electricity.
 Moreover, they offer financial support to schools, distribute school supplies, equipment, etc.

-Simultaneously, the partnership projects with the smallholders were launched and called “Family Rubber Plantations” (FRP).
-The FRP were developed to ensure a steady long-term income for local population groups (in particular the Phnongs).
+Simultaneously, the partnership projects with the smallholders were launched and called “Family Rubber Plantations” (PHF).
+The PHF were developed to ensure a steady long-term income for local population groups (in particular the Bunongs).
 Currently, around fifty families have received a plot with planted rubber trees and receive help with plantation development: financial support and training in new agricultural techniques, etc. Thereby, the Socfin Group combines two of its main ambitions.

-And finally, Socfin Cambodia pays particular attention to the life of the surrounding populations: the indigenous “Phnongs”.
-In order to protect local culture and customs, Socfin preserves, community areas for cemeteries, sacred forests, etc. within the concession.
+And finally, Socfin Cambodia pays particular attention to the life of the surrounding populations: the indigenous “Bunongs”.
+In order to protect local culture and customs, Socfin preserves, community areas for cemeteries, sacred forests, etc. within the concessions.